 1934 First organizational meeting of the Eugene Symphony Association.
 Founders included Mrs. C. A. Horton, President of the Eugene Federation of Women’s Organizations, and Genevieve Tugman.

-1935 First orchestra concert, presented by the Eugene Symphony.
+1935 First orchestra concert, presented by the Eugene Junior Symphony Orchestra.

 1946 Douglas Orme was appointed conductor and private lesson scholarships were provided for the musicians.

 1959 The name of the organization was changed to the Eugene Junior Symphony Association and the first Symphonic Safari, an original outreach concert concept developed by Byron Miller, was presented.